Vladimir-Urik/cl/README.md

 # cl
-It is an opensource "explorer" of files in the terminal.
+It is an opensource "explorer" of files in the terminal for linux.
+(Maybe it will also work on windows and mac.
+But I haven't tested it)

 ## Roadmap
  - Option to open directory in "files" (On fedora)
  - Option to stay in directory
  - Option to edit files